Zareef09/PromptBolt/README.md

 ## Project vision

 **PromptBolt** is a Chrome extension built for **AI power users** who feel **prompt fatigue**: juggling dozens of saved snippets across notes apps, docs, and chat tabs.
-It gives you a **Spotlight-inspired command palette** (fuzzy search, keyboard-first) that works **on whatever page you’re on**—Gmail, ChatGPT, Gemini, LinkedIn, or anywhere you can type.
+This gives you a **Spotlight-inspired command palette** (fuzzy search, keyboard-first) that works **on whatever page you’re on**—Gmail, ChatGPT, Gemini, LinkedIn, or anywhere you can type.

 No context switching.
 No hunting through folders mid-conversation.
-One shortcut, your library, instant paste.
+One shortcut, your library, instant paste and continue working, saving thousands of hours over time.

 ---